olvaffe/olv-notes/gpu/vulkan.md

  - A descriptor pool mallocs
    - `sizeof(descriptor_set) * maxSets`
    - `sizeof(descriptor) * numDescriptors`, for each descriptor type
- - A descriptor set is suballocated from the pool
  - A descriptor set layout is described as
    - binding X: N descriptors of certain type used by certain shader stages
    - there can be arbitrarily many bindings, using arbitrarily binding numbers
    - this is enough for impl to calculate the total number of HW descriptors required and to maps "descriptor #n at binding X" to "HW descriptor #m"
+ - A descriptor set is suballocated from the pool
+   - `vkUpdateDescriptorSets` is used to update a descriptor set
+   - a descriptor set may simply hold shallow pointers to various VkImageView, VkSampler, VkBuffer, etc.  HW descriptors are generated at draw time.

+# Pipelines

+ - A pipeline layout consists of multiple descriptor set layouts and push constants.
+ - A pipeline is created from a pipeline layout and many other states
+   - renderPass / subpass
+   - pipeline cache
+   - base pipeline

 # Command Buffers